J-a-c-c-o/SNT-Pings-Printer/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you have ideas to improve the project or find a bug, feel free to open an issue or submit a pull request.

 ## Contact